WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 It is typically used to describe the combined effect of randomness, length, and number of characters (lower-case/upper-case letters, numbers, and special characters) or words in a password or passphrase.

 Calculating entropy allows the strength of different randomly constructed passwords or phrases to be compared.
-It also defines the size of the search-space an attacker would need cover to find the password by trying all possibilities.
+It also defines the size of the search-space an attacker would need to cover to find the password by trying all possibilities.

 If you are interested, there is a deeper dive into [how to calculate and evaluate entropy](/using-wasabi/WalletGeneration.md#advanced-password-analysis) later in this chapter.